abdo454/RTSP-H265/README.md

 # Description

 This is a small Library for Streaming naked H265 video file Over RTSP server.
-It's based on the Library MICRO-RTSP which are limited for mjpeg formats.this library is for Streaming H265 naked files, and it's based on my previous repository [RTP-H265-H264](https://github.com/abdo454/RTP-H265-H264) which for Streaming naked H.264/AVC & HEVC/H.265 files over RTP protocols.
+It's based on :

+1. the Library MICRO-RTSP which are limited for mjpeg formats.
+2. the previous repository [RTP-H265-H264](https://github.com/abdo454/RTP-H265-H264) which for Streaming naked H.264/AVC & HEVC/H.265 files over RTP protocols.

 # posix/linux usage

 There is a small standalone example [here](/test/RTSPTestServer.cpp).
 You can build it by following [these](/test/README.md) directions.
 The usage of the two key classes (CRtspSession and SimStreamer) are very similar to to the ESP32 usage.

 # License